Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-06-Split-Ergativity-in-Konkani.md

 'I used to eat rice.' <br>
 [Assuming the pronominal subject here refers to a feminine entity]

-_(Since first and second person singular pronominals do not explicitly inflect for gender, in non-ergative contexts, verbal agreement in terms of gender is determined by the gender of the person being referred to.
+_(Since first person, second person and reflexive singular pronominals do not explicitly inflect for gender, in non-ergative contexts, verbal agreement in terms of gender is determined by the gender of the person being referred to.
 For instance, if a man uses the pronoun हांव hā̃v 'I', the verb must be inflected for the masculine gender; if a woman uses it, the verb must be inflected for the feminine.
 Similarly, when referring to someone using the pronoun तूं tũ 'you', the verb agrees with the gender of the addressee in non-ergative situations.)_

 **तो माजराक जेवण दिता** <br>
 to mājrāk  j́evaṇ ditā <br>